Support America’s National Ballet Company® DONATE NOW

 Click on a question below to view the answer.

 The ABT Jacqueline Kennedy Onassis School has the necessary accreditation to enroll international students under an M-1 visa.
 The ABT JKO School assists students in the student visa application and enrollment process.

 Students must have a solid foundation in ballet training and the physical strength to sustain the strain of intense professional training.
 Acceptance to the school is by audition only.
 Students entering Upper 1 must already be on pointe.

 The ABT Jacqueline Kennedy Onassis School does not guarantee housing.
 Upon acceptance, the school provides resources to help non-local students find appropriate housing in nearby dormitories, trusted host families, and rental apartments.

-The ABT JKO School also has a limited number of rooms available at a local dormitory at the Manhattan School of Music, located 30 minutes away from the ABT Studios by subway.
-Students are fully chaperoned by live-in Resident Managers and have access to a fitness room, laundry facilities, study space, and cafeteria.
+The ABT JKO School also has a limited number of shared rooms in a dormitory located in Manhattan, approximately 25 minutes away from the ABT studios by subway.
+Dancers are supported by a live-in Resident Assistant.
+The dormitory provides access to extensive gym facilities, shared kitchens, laundry facilities, 24/7 security, and discounted or free tickets to cultural programming.
+Room and board costs include made-to-order catered meals.
 Students must be at least 15 years old to reside at the dormitory.

 The students at the ABT JKO School continue their education in a variety of ways.
 Some enroll in local schools, while others complete their coursework through correspondence with either their home school or an online university.